 Times When Gatorade Would Be Helpful

 Please keep in mind that I will use the words Gatorade, Sports Drinks or Electrolyte Replacement Drinks interchangeably in this post as most are very similar, but be sure to talk with you provider for their medical advice.
+Other names for it are Powerade, Lucozade, or Isotonics (most call them electrolyte drinks).

 If you have a high temperature